phdye/smollm3-openwebui/doc/Repo-Support-Plan--WSL.md

 any other action and execute inside the WSL workspace.

 ## Phase 8: Security & Resource Controls
-- [ ] Sandbox each session with limited network and compute quotas.
+- [x] Sandbox each session with limited network and compute quotas.
-- [ ] Expose resource monitoring commands for CPU/memory.
+- [x] Expose resource monitoring commands for CPU/memory.
-- [ ] Implement auto-timeouts for idle sessions.
+- [x] Implement auto-timeouts for idle sessions.

+`wsl_workspace.py` now launches shells inside an isolated network namespace with CPU and memory limits via `prlimit`.
+An `resources` action reports current usage, and shells automatically terminate after a period of inactivity using the `TMOUT` mechanism.

 ## Maintenance
 - Keep base images updated with patches.